Attract Top Talent in a Competitive Hiring Market

 Another way to avoid the unpredictable results of job boards is to work with a staffing agency.

-Staffing agencies have access to thousands of employees, and their network stretches across a wide range of industries.
+Our employment agency in Rochester, NY has access to thousands of employees across a wide range of industries.
 Not only do they have access to talented employees, they have experience in attracting and vetting candidates effectively and efficiently.

 November 12, 2018

-When people think of “seasonal workers,” they imagine teenagers and college students who flock to major retailers to help with the influx of holiday shoppers while on winter break.
-But the reality is, the value seasonal workers add to your Read the full article…
+The Unsung Heroes of the Holidays Temporary Staffing in Rochester, NY When people think of “seasonal workers,” they imagine teenagers and college students who flock to major retailers to help with the influx of holiday shoppers while on winter break.
+Read the full article…

 September 1, 2018

-It is almost impossible to avoid: social media has become an integral part of all we do, including work.
-One of the most prevalent places social media is used in the workplace is in the hiring process.
-There are two Read the full article…
+Staffing Agencies in Rochester, NY It is almost impossible to avoid: social media has become an integral part of all we do, including work.
+One of the most prevalent places social media is used in the workplace is in the Read the full article…